axelgar/quiz-app/ROADMAP.md

 - Create a hook to add a global event handler to manage basic actions
 - Focus trap?

+## Readme

+- Add scripts description
+- How to guide to run the project

 ## Tests

 - Vitest